December in Melbourne means that summer is here!

 In the morning we woke up to kangaroos hopping through our campground!
 We also spotted an echidna walking along the road near the site, so we can definitely confirm that it’s a great place to spot wildlife.

-There were activities organized in the morning for anyone staying at Devils Cove, including a tai chi stretch class and a guided nature hike.
+There were activities organised in the morning for anyone staying at Devils Cove, including a tai chi stretch class and a guided nature hike.
 Thom was super keen to hit the water though, so we headed straight down to the boat ramp for a morning fish.

 Everything about our stay at Glamping With Nature was absolutely amazing.
 It was our very first time glamping, and it was even better than we expected!
 We loved every little detail that Kelly had created and it was the perfect way to explore this new part of Victoria.